 Monitor your result when released

-If you want to register your carryover courses (the ones you failed) on the NOUN Portal, just sign up for them as EXAMS.
-Don’t bother registering them again as Courses, just go straight to Exam registration.
+If you want to register your carryover courses on the NOUN Portal at nouonline.net, just sign up for them as EXAMS.
+Don’t bother registering them again as courses; just go straight to exam registration.

 If you’re stuck with an extra semester because of missing results or carryovers, make sure you pay the compulsory fee.
 Without it, you won’t be able to do your TMAs when they start.